EbbeW/Universal-Toolbox/README.md

 ## 💾 How to Install

 Find the installer in the **[Releases](../../releases)** section.
 Download it.
-Run it.
+Run it with Python.
 Pray.
 You're set.

 ---